KirbyPhillips/Mobile_Sales_and_Trend_Analysis/README.md

     |-- DIM_Calendar (366 rows, 11 columns)     [via Transaction_Date]
 ```

-This image below illstrates all the above mentioned components of this data model in a logical star schema design.
+This image below shows all the above mentioned components of this data model in a logical star schema design.
 It illustrates the relationship between the central FACT_Sales table and supporting dimension tables, structured to enable scalable and efficient analytical reporting.

 ![Alt text](Data%20model.png)